Threat 1: Equal capital raise access

 Q4 2022

-Delayed without explanation to H1 2023 when first mentioned on 29 Sept 2022 (link).
-Instead added the first shipment of DSO ore by this date.
+Delayed without explanation to H1 2023 when first mentioned on 29 Sept 2022 (

 As we can see, the company was able to achieve some of the earlier goals outlined.
 Yet, the two key goals of finishing construction and first concentrate production were delayed without a proper explanation.